gumbercules35/FE-GHOG/README.md

 - Users can view a list of all categories with their descriptions from the API, with each category name being a link to a filtered view of the Reviews page showing only those Reviews associated with that category

+- Users can view a full list of all Users, and click usernames where referenced to view that users profile

-- A User (grumpy19) is currently hard-coded to be "logged-in"
+- A Specific User can be "Mimicked" allowing the site to be interacted with as different Users

-  - As this user, comments can be left using the submission form above the list of comments (75 Character Max, No empty posts)
+  - As this specific user, comments can be left using the submission form above the list of comments (Note: A User must be mimicked to allow this functionality, 75 Character Max, No empty posts)
   - The user is able to delete their own comments from a Review

 ## Planned Features

-- A full list of users, and navigation embedded into usernames as they appear on the site to take the user to the specific profile of other users
 - The ability to post your own Reviews
-- Pagination of data

 ## Install Guide